mattsavarino/ai-code-review/README.md

 * Automatically generate an AI code review on every PR.
 * Easily customize [the AI prompt](./.github/workflows/ai_code_review.py#L144) as needed.
-* Works with both Azure OpenAI and OpenAI APIs.
+* Works with both Azure OpenAI or OpenAI APIs.
 * Add to any GitHub repo with only 3 files.
 * **[View Sample AI Code Review](https://github.com/mattsavarino/ai-code-review/pull/1)**